NuGet/Insights/README.md

 I need to keep a TODO for this project since I indulge myself in all of the rabbit trails that I want and often lose track of what I was originally working on.
 Maybe I should use issues for this?
 Too much work.

+- Add a driver to write all catalog leaf items to CSV (very simple, helps with analysis)

 - Chain `FindLatestLeaves` to the other catalog scan logic, to dedupe catalog leaves

+- Remove the "NuGetOrgMin" once there is deduping via `FindLatestLeaves`

 - Make `FindPackageAssemblies` use MiniZip to fetch the file listing first similar to `FinsPackageAssets`, ensuring that there is at least one assembly (by file extension) before downloading the full package.